dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 :::

-### 2. Static schemas: Adding developer identities to tables
+### 2. Static schemas: Add developer identities to tables

 Occasionally, we run into instances where the security posture of the organization prevents developers from creating schemas and all developers have to develop in a single schema.